-Figure 5 – Interactions between dust and the atmosphere [10]
+Figure 5 – Interactions between dust and the atmosphere [11]

-They also can cause modifications on other atmospheric gases and pollutants such as nitrogen dioxide, hydrogen, and ozone.
-Water vapour molecules, and hydrogen ions attach at the peripheral round of the dust particle surface.
-Heterogeneous reaction is the name of the modification process.
-[9] Figure 5 shows that the dust can travel with wind current and react with water vapour to form aerosols.
+They can also cause modifications on other atmospheric gases and pollutants such as nitrogen dioxide, hydrogen, and ozone.
+Water vapour molecules, and hydrogen ions attach onto the peripheral round of the dust particle surface.
+Figure 5 shows that the dust can travel with wind current and react with water vapour to form aerosols.